 - Sex life or sexual orientation

 - Genetic or biometric data used to uniquely identify a person

-Link is a controller of your personal data.
+Horizon is a controller of your personal data.
 This means that we decide the purpose and conditions of processing of your personal data.